 - have very specific or extensive plans for property or money to be inherited.

-If your situation does not fall within one of the ones listed above, that does not mean it is not complicated.
+Even if your situation doesn’t match one above, there’s a good chance your estate plan is still more complicated than you might expect.
 A Last Will and Testament is an extremely important document and you want to get it right.
 Consulting with an attorney and making sure it adequately represents your goals is priceless.

 If you are looking to create your estate plan, please give me a call.
-I would love to help you navigate these choices with you so that you have an estate plan that accomplishes your goals.
+I would love to help you navigate these choices with you so that you have an estate plan that accomplishes your goals, with the experience and personal touch that make this process easier for you and gives you the peace of mind you deserve.